 Frank Reynolds explains why a formal coaching philosophy statement is essential for all coaches.

-Assuming that you are a coach you carry out your role based on your experience, knowledge, values, opinions and beliefs.
-This in itself is a philosophy and you do this unconsciously.
-The question is - do you actually know yourself well enough to understand what your core values and coaching methods are?
+Assuming that you are a coach, you carry out your role based on your experience, knowledge, values, opinions and beliefs.
+This in itself is a philosophy, and you do this unconsciously.
+The question is - do you know yourself well enough to understand what your core values and coaching methods are?
 A coaching philosophy that is well thought through clarifies many aspects of the coach's delivery and presents a consistent and positive message to the athletes being coached.
 One of the strongest benefits arising from a consistent and sincere approach to coaching is trust.
 A strong bond between coach and athlete leads to higher levels of commitment and athletic performance.
 With that in mind, it is the wise coach that takes the time to think through and formalize his or her personal coaching philosophy.

 Developing a philosophy

-In developing a formal philosophy, the coach can take three key components and to his or her best ability formulate a coaching philosophy document with the aim to be a better coach, to improve coach/athlete satisfaction and to achieve superior athletic results.
+In developing a formal philosophy, the coach can take three key components and to his or her best ability formulate a coaching philosophy document to be a better coach, to improve coach/athlete satisfaction and to achieve superior athletic results.
 These three components are:

 Know what you are up against - your coaching context

 As important as it is to understand what makes you tick, it is equally important to understand the confines of your coaching context.
 By this, I mean: A good understanding of the age, gender and training level of the athletes you coach.
 How much time you and your athletes have available to train and compete?
 What is your development program based upon and how far can you take it by enhancing and incorporating other aspects such as sports psychology, nutrition education or sophisticated technical analysis?
 What funding, facilities, services and equipment are at your disposal?
-In addition, what are your short medium and long-term goals for your athletes?
+Also, what are your short-medium and long-term goals for your athletes?